Jamie-H-B/2DT-project/README.md

 challenges: Menus are a bit bland, and there is only one trap.
 working on next - managing score, and using databased with unity.
 This is very important to the overall project 9/8/22 - charlie changed placeholder person sprite
 9/8/22 - jamie added the saw blade art to the github and updated the names of some files.

+12/8/22 - scrum meeting
+Kylen - has been: working on item pickups, sawblade traps, and sawblade trap supports.
+challenges: not really
+working on next - sprite sheets and animations.

+Ahmed - has been: working on sprite sheet (walk, run)
+challenges: not really
+working on next - jumping and falling animations.

+Jamie - has been: working on limiting jumps, and picking up items.
+challenges: issues with limiting jumps, script is not working.
+working on next - item pickups. won't be too hard.